desmax74/presentations/README.md

 # presentations
-presentations over the years from 2004
+presentations from 2004 to this days